-The Shelter’s emergency accommodation is located at Aztec House.
+The Shelter Trusts' Emergency Accommodation is located at Aztec House.
 This is the only direct access homeless accommodation in Jersey.
 For many homeless people it is the first stop on their road back to being housed.
 It provides a place of safety, food and an address; a beginning to putting the pieces back together.

-The Shelter’s emergency hostel (on the right) blends in with town housing, restaurants and hotels
+The Shelter Trusts' emergency hostel (shown on the right) blends in with town housing, restaurants and hotels

 Purpose: To provide safe emergency accommodation and support for homeless adults.

-Accommodation: Approx 20 persons (single or sharing) in 14 rooms.
+Accommodation: Approx 40 persons (single or sharing) in 35 rooms.
 Staff on duty 24hrs.
 Dining, bathroom and laundry facilities are shared.
-There is an accommodation charge for those who have an income; currently £14.64 per night.
+There is an accommodation charge.

 Services: Assessment, key working, onward accommodation referral, advocacy, supported access to services (housing, health, drug and alcohol, counselling, mental health, community bank), employment and training advice, meals, laundry.

 Access: Direct.
 No referral necessary.
 The emergency facility accommodates both males and females 18yrs+.

 First established in its current location as Lewis Street Shelter, our emergency hostel is now adjoined to our newer building Aztec House.
 Our aim upon opening Aztec House was to have individual room occupancy across all our sites.
 However, demand for emergency accommodation consistently outstripped our capacity and our emergency accommodation is often in shared rooms.

 Homelessness can be a distressing experience and finding yourself in a hostel can be daunting.
 Staff are on hand to reassure and answer any questions, or try to deal with any concerns.
 Every effort is made to make reduce the stressfulness of the situation.